superatty/air_hockey_challenge_test/docs/source/installation.rst

 Install JAX
 ~~~~~~~~~~~~

-If you want to use JAX for training with CUDA 12, you can install it with the following command:
+If you want to use the MJX environments for training with CUDA 12, you can install it with the following command:

 .. code-block:: console